sztrzask/maklipsa.github.io/speaking/cfp/How-I-stopped-worrying-and-learned-to-love-parallel-processing/index.md

 - how to handle parallelization in big data processing workflows
 - how to structure block of the process
-- how Microsoft TPL Dataflow helps in such situations This will be based on two years of experience and troubleshooting this implementation in a production environment.
+- how Microsoft TPL Dataflow helps in such situations This will be based on two years of experience and troubleshoot this implementation in a production environment.